emaloney/MBDataEnvironment/README.md

 [MBExpression asString:@"You ^if($user.isAdmin|have|do not have) admin privileges"];
 ```

-The result of evaluating the expression above depends on the boolean value of the `$user.isAdmin` expression.
+The result of evaluating the expression above depends on the boolean value of `$user.isAdmin`.
 If it evaluates to `true`, the return value will be "`You have admin privileges`"; otherwise, it will be "`You do not have admin privileges`".

 Because either *true result* or *false result* can be empty strings, the expression above could be rewritten slightly more succinctly while achieving the same result: